App version: 0.1.0

 Personal Loan

-The basic definition of personal loan is a consumer lending product in which you borrow a fixed amount of money for any purpose and pay it back in monthly installments with interest.
+A personal loan is a consumer lending product in which you borrow a fixed amount of money for any purpose and pay it back in monthly installments, with interest.
 Personal loans are typically unsecured, which means they don’t require collateral.
 There are different types of personal loans, including a home remodeling loan, that you may want to look into.
-Generally personal loans are flexible and can be used for almost any purpose, including plumbing repairs.The interest rate on a personal loan is largely determined by your credit history and score.
+Generally, personal loans are flexible and can be used for almost any purpose, including plumbing repairs.The interest rate on a personal loan is largely determined by your credit history and score.
 Generally speaking, the higher your credit score, the more likely you are to receive low interest rate offers.

 Plumbing Financing for Bad Credit